Skip to content Norwegian Medical Products Agency Norwegian Medical Products Agency

 Timeline for introduction

 The system for joint clinical assessments will be introduced gradually.
 From 2025, it will be limited to medicinal products with new active substances for the treatment of cancer and advanced therapies (ATMP).
 A selection of medical devices will be assessed from 2026.
 From 2030, the cooperation will include joint clinical assessments of all medicinal products with a new active substance for which marketing authorization is sought, as well as selected medical devices.
-Additionally, extensions of indications for already approved medicinal products will be included.
+Additionally, it will cover indication extensions for medicinal products that have previously been assessed under the HTA Regulation.

-Find more information on the implementation of the HTA Regulation at the EU level here(External link).
+Find more information on the implementation of the HTA Regulation at the EU level here.

-This page will be updated with more information throughout autumn and winter 2024.
+This page will be updated with more information throughout 2025.
 The short address for this page is dmp.no/en/htar.